Important Information About Changes To Ordering Repeat Prescriptions

 A child over 13 can use their own e-mail address on the NHS app.
 All children over 16 without a learning disability need to give written consent to have a proxy.

-Repeat prescriptions are only authorised by the doctor if you require continuing, long term medication and you attend for a medication check on a regular basis.
-Medication checks are usually carried out once a year, unless your doctor has told you otherwise.
-If it is a year since you last saw the doctor or nurse, please arrange an appointment for a medication check before you request a further supply.
+Repeat prescriptions are only authorised by the doctor if you require continuing, long term medication and you have a medication check on a regular basis.

 When ready, prescriptions may be collected in person, posted back to you (if you have provided a stamped self-addressed envelope) or passed to a local chemist of your choice, if you have requested this.